PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 ## 1. Introduction

 Mixture of Experts (MoE) layers have become the dominant paradigm for decoupling parameter count from compute in large transformer models.
+They rely on the simple observation that to fundamentally decrease latency, we must do less work.
+In the case of autoregressive models, we want to spend fewer flops to calculate the next token by selectively turning some parts of the network on or off at each time.
+Experts represent the unit of subnetwork that we toggle.

 A common framing of MoEs is one of dynamic conditional
 computation: we have a collection of experts, each an MLP, and we conditionally gate their outputs based on a lightweight router.
 From that perspective, functional specialization emerges from the router's partitioning of the input data manifold.

-(We might start with a lighter framing here first - motivation of not wanting to do inference across a whole network.
-Setup of MOE assumes that individual subnetworks can do complete work on a per token basis.
-And we encourage this specialization during training by setting up the router with a top-k cap.)

-TODO - briefly explain core problems/shortcomings - expert collapse/redundancy, dead experts, etc.
+Importantly, this has shown the empirical quality of specializing sub-networks into roughly the accuracy of an entire dense network.

+For all the [optimization](./moe.md) to make them tractable to train efficiently, the actual definition of a router is relatively simplistic.
+We apply a single learned vector against each expert's output to map it into a softmax probability that the expert is activated.
+The manner with which this vector is multiplied (token-level MoE, per-head, or concatenated) depends on the model.
+But every open sourced architecture from Kimi to DeepSeek to OpenAI OSS relies on this softmax probability for routing.

+This article assumes you're familiar with traditional [MoE basics](https://newsletter.maartengrootendorst.com/p/a-visual-guide-to-mixture-of-experts) so we can explore their failure modes.
+This is the first part in a two part sequence: introducing alternative sparsity algorithms before experimenting with our own.

+### Limitations

+The classic issues encountered with MoEs are:

+* Under-specialization (several experts learning the same thing)
+* "Dead experts" (some experts never getting selected by the router)
+* Load imbalance (some experts activating far more frequently than others)

+These all stem from the top-k filter that we do on the scores.
+Top selection is a hard non‑differentiable filter.
+During the forward pass we calculate the _currently_ maximum activating experts.
+Then we only backprop gradients through these experts and their activation heads.
+In standard implementations, there’s no gradient through the identity of who would have been selected if the scores changed a bit.
+Depending on how we randomly initialize their default weights, it's possible some experts will never activate at all (dead experts).
+Or some will always concurrently activate for the same input (under-specialization).
+Or there will simply be some numerical bias towards some over others because of where actual encoded data falls in the hidden space manifold (load imbalance).

-Our goal in this work is to rethink the MoE setup from the perspective of sparse representations, specifically leveraging principles from sparse coding and competitive learning.
-(TODO - add links).
+Our goal in this work is to rethink the MoE setup from the perspective of sparse representations, specifically leveraging principles from [sparse coding](http://ufldl.stanford.edu/tutorial/unsupervised/SparseCoding/) and [competitive learning](https://labs.seas.wustl.edu/bme/raman/Lectures/Lecture10_CompetitiveLearning.pdf).
 Some particular frames we will develop include:

 * Each expert performs a low-rank read and a low-rank write, much like attention heads.
-* In our setup, experts **compete** to explain an input by capturing “energy” from different directions in representation space.
+* Removing top-k filters do not immediately encourage experts to **compete** to explain an input.
-* The goal is for experts to learn a set of near-orthogonal “views” of the residual stream that specialize to different regions of the input manifold.
 * Ultimately, what we're doing is learning a decomposition of the data manifold into combinations of low dimensional subspaces.